How To Convert a Golf Cart To Lithium Batteries

 Reduced Weight for Better Performance

-Lithium batteries weigh significantly less than lead-acid ones, typically 20 to 30 lbs per unit compared to 60 lbs or more.
-This reduction, often 50-70%, improves acceleration and handling, especially on hilly or uneven terrain.
-Lighter weight also reduces strain on the motor and tires, potentially lowering repair costs over time.
+Lithium batteries are significantly lighter than lead-acid alternatives, typically weighing around 20–30 lbs per unit compared to 60 lbs or more.
+This weight reduction—often between 50% and 70%—improves acceleration, steering response, and stability, especially on slopes or uneven surfaces.
+A lighter battery system also reduces wear on the motor, suspension, and tyres.

 Faster Charging for Less Downtime